Surf-travel-packing-tips

 • Macbook in waterproof box

-• iPhone – something I’ve tried to get rid of but maps, entertainment and the ability to contact whoever, whenever keeps me hooked
+• iPhone charger cables – nice idea to go off-grid but maps, entertainment and the ability to contact whoever, whenever has become a part of our lives now

 • Headphones